Family cycling tips: How to prepare, stay safe and keep kids engaged

 Check out our blog on some of the best family cycling routes in the UK for inspiration!

 If you’ve got an odometer, or any other gadget that tells you how far you’ve ridden, then this can be a really nice job for the kids to take turns monitoring.
-They can update everyone on how far you’ve cycled and keep track of each daily cycle.
+Kids can announce how far you’ve travelled and keep a running total for each day’s ride – it gives them ownership and keeps them engaged.

 If you can, including a stopping point in your cycle route adds a bit of variety.
 Stopping for some play at a green spot or to check out wildlife gives everyone the chance to get off the bikes and have some fun, running-around time.